 By the First World War (1914–1918), there was a shortage of tradesmen and materials.
 The cost of houses had to be reduced, so the ceilings were lowered to create 'bungalows', houses which were built between 1915 and 1940.
 Gone was most of the detail, and a plainer style lead lighting was put into the front windows.

 Post-war housing (1950s and 1960s) could be made from anything, varying from either weatherboard, asbestos cement or brick veneer.
 Redevelopments were anything from three storey, walk-up flats to town houses, villas and dual occupancies.
 It was this development which the Australian architect and critic, Robin Boyd referred when he described the Australian suburbs as 'the ugliness of bad conscious design'.

 The desire for people to express their identity through a building is very powerful but understanding and describing who we are is never easy.

 Mainstream Australia has this problem of its own identity ... what, who are we?
 They desperately hold on to the English model of housing for example, and this fascination that they have, or obsession with this Federation.
 (Dillon Kombumerri, architect)

 Uluru - Kata Tjuta Cultural Centre.
-Courtesy of the Department of the Environment, Water, Heritage and the Arts.
+Courtesy of the Department of the Environment,

 Gregory Burgess, architect for the Kata Tjuta cultural centre at Uluru, described his design process as both listening and collecting stories from different Anangu people who each carried a different fragment of the same story and also 'listening to the wind in the casuarinas and ... the desert oaks'.
 This process continued until one of the elder men said, 'you've got all our stories now, we've rounded them up, got them in the yard for you, you're inside, now do it, draw it.'